Dargones/anceps/README.md

 This repository contains tools for automated scansion of Latin poetry, trimeters in particular.
 Please, note that the code should be executed from this folder.
-The desriptions on how to run te hprogram can be found in the src folder.
+The desriptions on how to run the program can be found in the src folder.

 ### Dependencies: